 This tutorial gives you an overview and talks about the fundamentals of SAP Business Objects.

-As you can see in below Figure the SAP BusinessObjects BI portfolio consists of three main categories:
+As you can see below Figure the SAP BusinessObjects BI portfolio consists of three main categories:

 Discovery and Analysis.